ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_mcia.md

   runmcia = true
-  outdir =  '[full path of location you want to output]' pathmcia = 'directory that store the different omics data' samplesInfomcia = 'path of you samples info file' a1lim = limits of your X space, Default :  '0, Inf' a2lim = limits of your Y space, Default :  '0, Inf' }
+  outdir =  '[full path of location you want to output]' pathmcia = 'directory that store the different omics data' samplesinfomcia = 'path of you samples info file' a1lim = limits of your X space, Default :  '0, Inf' a2lim = limits of your Y space, Default :  '0, Inf' }